Ford Laser: Third generation (KF/KH; 1989)

 The third generation BG series of 1989 to 1994 went on to be the most popular Laser sold in Japan, with the new "coupé" (liftback) version an instant success.
 Again, a DOHC turbo model with full-time 4WD was offered as a companion car to the Mazda Familia GT-X, now producing 180 PS from an increased displacement of 1.8 litres.

 Australia

 In Australia, this model was released in March 1990 as the KF series and updated in October 1991 with the KH facelift.
-Local production of the Laser in Australia ceased on 4 September 1994 when Ford closed its plant at Homebush West, and imported the new KJ model from Japan;
+Local production of the Laser in Australia ceased on 4 September 1994 when Ford closed its plant in Flemington, and imported the new KJ model from Japan;

 New Zealand

 In New Zealand, the KH Laser continued in production at Ford's assembly plant in Wiri, Auckland, until the end of 1996 when the factory closed.
 The extended production model in New Zealand was sold only in five-door hatchback form as either the Laser Encore or Laser Esprit, as a cheaper alternative to the newer KJ Laser imported from Japan.
 The Encore was the cheaper of the two, available only with a five-speed manual transmission, while the Esprit was slightly higher specification and was available with both the five-speed and also a four-speed automatic.
 Both featured red pinstriping around the body and many received dealer-fit accessories such as alloy wheels to boost appeal.